Make-School-Courses/MOB-2.2-Game-Development/Lessons/03-Selecting-an-Architecture/Lesson3.md

 Once you have your `GameObject` class, all other game objects then inherit properties and behaviors from `GameObject`, though subclasses can also be customized to suit their own specific needs.

-Note that though your `GameObject` does not need to extend either `SKNode` or `SKSpriteNode`, doing so is a very common form of the inheritance-based layout in iOS games.
+Note that though your `GameObject` is not required to extend either `SKNode` or `SKSpriteNode`, but doing so is a very common form of the inheritance-based layout used in iOS games.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![inheritance-based](assets/inheritance-based.png)

 #### Example
 The following three classes together illustrate a simple example of using an inhertiance-based game architecture.
-In this example, the `Princess` can `Dragon` subclasses each inherit and override then `update(deltaTime:)` function from the base class (`GameObject`), along with whatever custom behaviors and properties the `Princess` can `Dragon` subclasses need:
+In this example, the `Princess` and `Dragon` subclasses each inherit and override the `update(deltaTime:)` function from the base class (`GameObject`), along with whatever custom behaviors and properties the `Princess` and `Dragon` subclasses need themselves:

 ```Swift
 class GameObject: SKSpriteNode {